MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 **Perception Check (DC 12)**:
 - Success: The players notice the increasing tension and vigilance among the goblins as they descend.
-- Failure: The players still sense the general change in atmosphere but might miss specific details.

 #### Description of the Descent